 Historically, this was an invention that allowed wine to be sold directly from the homes and cellars of winegrowers, at a time when public epidemics were rampant and personal contact was limited.
-Today, it is back in fashion and brings with it the charm of the old days.
+Today, it is back in vogue, bringing with it the charm of the old days.

 The history of wine windows